Antarctic Kayaking in the Southern Ocean

 Distance: 3.87 miles

 Starting from Whaler’s Bay, we paddle through calm and glassy water below the shelter of the inner wall.
 As we are in the middle of a large volcanic caldera, the area smells like sulfur.
-We shoot a bit of white water under an arch named the Needle by Deception Island’s hidden entrance, Neptune’s Bellows.
+We shoot a patch of white water under an arch named the Needle by Deception Island’s hidden entrance, Neptune’s Bellows.
 Then, we hug the coast along the high jagged outer wall of the atoll until Neptune’s Window and turn around.
-On the way back to Whaler’s Bay, a couple seals follow our boats during our last round of Antarctic kayaking.
+On the way back to Whaler’s Bay, a couple seals follow our boats during our last round of kayaking.

 We line up for some pictures then we dash across the black volcanic rock beach.
 The toes feel the chill first, a few more steps, and then I dive headfirst into the frosty Antarctic water.
 After the polar plunge, in the mudroom, we warm up with shots of aquavit.